Before you begin

 Comply with the Privacy and Data Protection Act 2014.

-You’ll need to provide a collection notice.
-Refer to protect privacy - digital guide for more information.
+You must provide a collection notice on your online financial transaction.
+Refer to the protect privacy - digital guide for more information.

 Accessibility

-To comply with the Australian Human Rights Commission’s Disability Discrimination Act, and the WoVG standard ‘Conform to Level AA of version 2.1 of the Web Content Accessibility Guidelines (WCAG 2.1)’, your digital presence must comply with the Web Content Accessibility Guidelines Version 2.1 (WCAG) AA standard.
+To comply with the Australian Government's Disability Discrimination Act 1992, your digital presence must comply with the Web Content Accessibility Guidelines Version 2.1 (WCAG) AA standard.

-If your audience is primarily people with a disability (for example, National Disability Insurance Scheme (NDIS) clients), your site must pass the test for the AAA standard.
+If your audience is primarily people with a disability (for example, National Disability Insurance Scheme clients), your site must comply with the WCAG 2.1 AAA standard.

-Refer to make content accessible - digital guide for more information.
+Refer to the make content accessible - digital guide for more information.

 Manage public records

 The Public Record Office Victoria (PROV) (under Section 12 of the Public Records Act 1973) sets the standards for managing the public records your department or agency create.
-Always check with your department’s or agency’s records or information management specialist first for the approach to compliance.
+Always check with your department or agency’s records or information management specialist to understand the correct approach to compliance.

-Refer to manage online records - digital guide for more information or the PROV website.
+Refer to the manage online records - digital guide for more information or the PROV website.

 Getting it approved